 - Best Gaming Monitor for Xbox Series X

 - Best 144hz Gaming Monitor

 - Best 27-inch Gaming Monitor

 - Best 1440p Gaming Monitor

 Change Refresh Rate of Monitor: Wrap Up

 Having a higher refresh rate monitor will definitely offer you a lag-free experience.
-However, if your graphic system is not able to keep it up, it will be meaningless for you to buy a higher refresh rate monitor like PS4 Pro supports 60hz only, so buying 240hz gaming monitor is waste of money but if you are gaming on PC, you can go for 240hz gaming monitor.
+However, if your graphic system is not able to keep it up, it will be meaningless for you to buy a higher refresh rate monitor like PS4 Pro supports 60hz only, so buying a 240hz gaming monitor is a waste of money but if you are gaming on a PC, you can go for 240hz gaming monitor.
 So, the first thing is that you should upgrade your graphic system and then proceed to buy a monitor with a higher refresh rate.